Stephen A. SkilesChief of Police

 Chief Skiles graduated from Hempfield High School and York College of Pennsylvania.
 He is a 2003 graduate of the Federal Bureau of Investigation National Academy as well as an assortment of police leadership and management programs.
 In addition to managing major crime scenes, he has been involved with the preplanning and command of numerous critical incidents, protests, demonstrations, special events, and dignitary visits.
 Chief Skiles received a variety of awards and commendations including the Richard Slaugh Patrolman of the Year and several merit and unit awards.
-He is married and the father of three children.
-He has been a resident of East Hempfield for over 40 years; and he is active in various community events.
+He has been married for 28 years and the father of three children.
+He has been a resident of East Hempfield for over 45 years; and he is active in various community events.
 He is a member of the International Association of Chiefs of Police, Pennsylvania Chiefs of Police Association , Central Pa Chiefs of Police Association, Lancaster County Chiefs of Police Association, FBI National Academy Associates, and the Fraternal Order of Police.
-He currently serves on the Lancaster County Campaign Against Sexual Exploitation of Children.

 Chief Skiles subscribes to Sir Robert Peel’s belief that the police are only members of the public who are paid to give full-time attention to duties which are incumbent on every citizen in the interests of community welfare and existence.
 Any successes that the police earn must be shared with the residents, merchants, and visitors of East Hempfield Township.
 The Township’s trained and motivated police officers welcome the support and involvement of the community.